Shub1427/Shub1427.github.io/pages/gfx-hal-initials/physical-logical-devices.md

 nothing but a representation of an actual physical device.

-Physical device (like NVidia GPU) can be used for various things like Games, Graphics Rendering, Data Mining, Machine Learning, etc. This vast range of use-cases is possible in GPU only due to its support for both, CPU intensive tasks (tasks that do a single operation but benefit with GPU's abundant number of cores for parallel operations), as well as GPU intensive tasks.
+Physical device (like NVidia GPU) can be used for various things like Games, Graphics Rendering, Data Mining, Machine Learning, and more.
+This vast range of use-cases is possible in GPU only due to its support for both CPU intensive tasks (tasks that do a single operation but benefit with GPU's abundant number of cores for parallel operations), as well as GPU intensive tasks.
 For us, we are currently looking for a Device Capability specific to Graphics intensive task.

-Thus Logical Device is a representation of Physical Device, which has support for specific capabilities (thus we used `supported_family` to open a Logical Device), that it will be working on for the time App will be running.
+Thus Logical Device is a representation of Physical Device, which has support for specific capabilities (thus, we used `supported_family` to open a Logical Device) that it works on for the time App is running.

 Logical Devices are used to create and manage different resources, like buffers, shader programs, and textures.